 The color pink stands for gentleness, caring and love.
 Pink is stereotypically often used for products for girls or women, e.g. for toys, cosmetics and pharmaceutical products.
 Therefore, we also often associate this color with femininity.
 Less intense than red, it still attracts attention but has a softer effect and also stands for compassion.

-Libenar appeals specifically to parents of young children.
-The soft pink tones appear innocent and gentle.
+Libenar appeals specifically to parents of small children.
+The soft pink tones have an innocent and gentle effect.

 Many shades of purple stand for extravagance, exclusivity and luxury.
 They are often used for cosmetic products and luxury items.
 We also often see violet used in connection with spirituality.